 Bad vibes(=?)
 Safety.

-Tho couchsurfing may not be safest method of accommodation, there are ways of verification.
+Tho Couchsurfing may not be the safest method of accommodation, there are ways of verification.
 One’s CS profile should be nicely filled out.
 But most importantly, they should have a ton of good reviews.
 Read what others say about this person.

 After the confirmation of a stay, make sure that they keep good communication with you.
 Whether it be fast responses, witty responses or long responses, hosts should always keep you up to date on the planned agenda.
 (I’ve had hosts who forgot that I’d be visiting).
 Of course, if the dialogue is inappropriate and makes you uncomfortable, drop it like it’s hooot

 Despite profiles and reviews being helpful, they will not guarantee your safety.
 Profiles can be made up, as can reviews.

 A problem with CS is that people rarely post bad reviews since they fear being retaliated with some bizarre story.
 I mean after all, who can verify the validity of either side?